 Where to find patterns for the Looper

 Your best bet is to search on eBay for the vintage pattern books.
+Also don't forget abut garage sales, if you have a One Need Looper to sell check out this post on Pricing Garage Sale items.

 If you’re a fan of 70’s culture and love crocheted everything you really should find yourself a One Needle Looper and loop a bikini.